 A systematic series of open-ended questions and statements created to understand prospects’ pain points through emotional understanding.
 This funnel of questions will help you connect deeper with prospects to outline what they’re looking for in a solution and ultimately win a deal.

 A point system used to assign value or priority to leads, contacts, accounts, or deals.
 This happens by adding or subtracting points for each ranking item to reach a final sum.

+Also known as single customer view.
 A thorough view of every individual you do business with and all the data you’ve collected on them.
 Most customer relationship management (CRM) systems offer this.

 Using social media channels to connect with prospects and engage potential leads.

 When salespeople prioritize and manage a group of customers and prospects by segments like location, industry, and need.

 A lead that may convert into a hot lead and later into a prospect.
 Warm leads are more receptive and past the cold lead stage of reluctance to receive emails or visit websites — they are ready to be nurtured.

 CRM software that can be accessed from any browser by hosting data remotely from a server.
 One major advantage is that CRM vendors can quickly and easily deploy system updates and new features.

 The term CRM, in itself, is an acronym for customer relationship management; so it’s not all surprising that there are many acronym terms to simplify more complex CRM concepts within the CRM world.